Coming January 2026

 In the Nepalese Himalaya, one of the world’s rarest and most spiritually profound funeral rites is still practiced: the Sky Burial.
 In some circumstances when a person dies, their body is offered to wild vultures.
 According to local Bon and Tibetan Buddhist customs, this burial is reserved only for those whose karma is deemed pure and whose astrological signs align with sacred guidance.
 The ritual represents the highest form of cremation, allowing the soul to ascend freely to the heavens.

-As modern roads, infrastructure and agricultural innovations reach these remote valleys, they bring improved connectivity, healthcare and economic opportunity - but they also create challenges for monastics and Sky Burial practitioners too.
-In this episode, we follow Tashi Bista as he returns to the landscape of his childhood to meet the guardians of this symbolic ceremony as they negotiate an ever-changing world.
+The arrival of infrastructure and modern roads have brought improved connectivity, healthcare and new economic opportunities to these remote valleys in recent years - but they've also created challenges for monastics and Sky Burial practitioners too.
+As the modern world continues to encroach on these ancient traditions, we follow Tashi Bista as he returns to the landscape of his childhood to meet the guardians of this deeply symbolic ceremony.

 Presenter: Tashi Bista